1912 Lawrence textile strike: Conclusion and legacy

 After the strike concluded, workers received a few of the demands established between mill workers and owners.
 Some workers went back to work at the mills and "others came and went, trying to find other jobs, failing, returning again to the music of the power loom".
 Even after the strike was finished, there were many other strikes that occurred in other states involving various mill factories.
 "On January 12, 1913, the IWW held anniversary celebration in Lawrence" which was one of the last celebrations for a couple of years.
-The 1912 strike was the first of many that by the mid-1900s would result in driving out the textile industry from New England.

 Eugene Debs said of the strike, "The Victory at Lawrence was the most decisive and far-reaching ever won by organized labor."
 Author Peter Carlson saw this strike conducted by the militant Industrial Workers of the World (IWW) as a turning point.
 He wrote, "Wary of [a war with the anti-capitalist IWW], some mill owners swallowed their hatred of unions and actually invited the AFL to organize their workers.

 On February 9, 2019, Senator Elizabeth Warren officially announced her candidacy for President of the United States at the site of the strike.